stratisproject/StratisBitcoinFullNode/requirements/cross-chain-transfer.md

 **The algorithm to select UTXOs for a transfer:**

 - The oldest UTXO (determined by block height) is selected first.
-- If a block has more than one UTXO, then they are selected in order of appearance in the block transaction list.
+- If a block has more than one UTXO, then they are selected in order of transaction id.
 - If multiple UTXOs appear within a transaction then they are selected in ascending index order.
 - Dusty UTXOs are ignored (below 100 Strats ?).
 - When change is non-null and below dust level (100 Strats ?), the next UTXOs needed to build up a change value above that level are also selected.